lquatrin/i3d21/assignment_5.md

 #### Vase

-The last results consisted on using the bezier library to generate a curve similar to a vase.
+In the last result, i did use the bezier library to generate a curve similar to a vase.
 Since i'm using the colab environment, an older version was installed since it conflicts with the numpy version used with pytorch3d ("2020.1.14" version).
-The first curve uses the following 5 control points:
+The curve uses the following 5 control points:

 ```python
 [0.0, 0.25,  0.5, 0.75, 1.0]